 While I wouldn’t completely rule out the potential application of carnosine supplementation, there isn’t much promising research at this stage that identifies dosing protocols that appear to be effective.

-Dosages of 4-6g of beta-alanine per day have been shown to increase muscle carnosine by up to 64% after 4 weeks and 80% after 10 weeks.
 Since we know for sure that this is effective, it makes sense to supplement beta-alanine if the goal is to increase carnosine levels.

 Supplementing daily for a minimum of 4 weeks has been linked with improved performance in exercise efforts lasting anywhere between 1-6 minutes.
+Specifically high-intensity exercise.

-Since it is a common supplement for gym-goers, it also appears that individuals are able to perform one or two additional reps in the gym when training in a range of 8-20 reps.
+For gym-goers, it also appears that individuals are able to perform one or two additional reps in the gym when training in a range of 8-20 reps.

 Typically, beta-alanine appears to be most beneficial in time-to-exhaustion (TTE) style trials.
 Two cycling TTE trials with total beta-alanine dosages over time equalling 145g and 179g resulted in improvements of 11.8% and 12.1% respectively.
 Seeing multiple studies with results that are that significant is worth paying attention to.